Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In general, radiation oncologists use proton therapy for tumors located near important areas of your body, such as areas of your brain or spinal cord.
-They use proton therapy for tumors that haven’t spread (metastasized.)
-Radiation oncologists may use proton therapy to treat children with cancer.
+In general, radiation oncologists use proton therapy for tumors that are near very sensitive parts of your body, like areas in your brain or spinal cord.
+Radiation oncologists also frequently use proton therapy to treat childhood cancers.

 Procedure Details